voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 Quick examples
 ______________

-This section contains a few quick examples of plugins and operators before we dive into the full details of the plugin system.
+This section contains a few quick examples of plugins before we dive into the full details of the plugin system.

 .. note::